alorman/WLED-working-fork/usermods/ASL_v2/readme.md

 moving pixels.
 Train positions come from either:

 - **Live mode**: the [WMATA TrainPositions API](https://developer.wmata.com/) (requires an API key), or
-- **Sim mode**: an offline schedule simulator (trains depart every *headway* seconds between the open and close times and move along a per-segment cumulative timetable).
+- **Sim mode**: an offline schedule simulator (a train departs every *headway* interval between the open and close times and moves along a per-segment cumulative timetable).

 This is the modern self-contained port of the original `ASL_v2` usermod